 The modern industrial world is getting highly specialized — companies hone in their expertise based on core competencies and outsource the rest.
 You can hardly expect any complex product to originate from a single manufacturer.
 The Boeing 787’s 2.3 million parts come from 5400 suppliers around the globe!
 Same is true in the virtual (or software) world.

-In this article, we will connect a tracking device manufactured by Galileosky in Russia, to the US-based Amazon Web Services through the flespi platform developed in Belarus.
+In this article, we will connect a tracking device manufactured by Galileosky, to the US-based Amazon Web Services through the flespi platform developed in Belarus.

 But before we go any further, let’s clarify why we need this.
 Think of the standard features of a modern telemetry device: